What is freedom?

 As Passover looms near, I have to accept that there are certain house projects that I once again will probably not get to in the annual deep-cleaning fest.

 I begin wondering what would replace all the tasks that have grown so large in my thoughts: What if all these projects were done?
-What if I was able to clean up all the clutter in my mind?
 What if all my circumstances were perfect?
 What would life…freedom…look like then?

 We encourage our children to get good grades so they can excel in school, then get into a good college, then get a good job, then live a comfortable life…but to what end?
 What purpose?